elbeardmorez/vim-loclist-follow/README.md

     let g:loclist_follow_modes = 'n'            "[default: 'ni']
 ```
 When globally toggled, all buffers will be toggled unless they have been locally toggled off (via `:LoclistFollow` / `let b:loclist_follow = 0`) - this buffer local variable state removes the buffer from the influence of global toggling.
 When globally disabled, locally enabling a buffer **will** enable the functionality locally and will not change the global state.

+The global `g:loclist_follow_target` variable and its corresponding command for toggling `LoclistFollowTargetToggle` can be used to switch the target type between the following values:

+- `nearest`  : targets the closest item to the cursor on a line basis
+- `previous`  : targets the item under cursor, else the previous item in the list
+- `next`  : targets the item under cursor, else the next item in the list

 ## installation
 #### autoload